 - Do you need a domain bundled with the ecommerce software?

 - How big is your customer base?
 Some platforms charge by sales volume.

 - What payment methods do you want (credit card, Apple Pay, Paypal, payroll deduction, etc.)?

-A good eCommerce platform has an intuitive interface, requires minimal technical knowledge, and includes robust online support documents and forum.
+A good ecommerce platform has an intuitive interface, requires minimal technical knowledge, and includes robust online support documents and forum.
 A good platform will walk you through the entire setup, in plain speak, step-by-step fashion.
 Most come with templates for designing your webpages, including layout, components, and navigation.
 You’ll also find template language for check-out pages, refund, return, and other shop policies.
-(More about policies for online stores in Part 3.)
+(More about policies in Part 3.)

 POS and other integrations

 System integrations can save considerable time, prevent errors, enhance services, and increase customer satisfaction, while inherently optimizing operations.
 How the shop’s software and systems integrate, or talk to one another, can have a significant impact on shop efficiency.
 Here’s an example.
 Both in-store sales and online store sales will now pull from the same inventory.
 Your POS and online store should, optimally, sync these transactions.
 This was one of the most common challenges among the managers we interviewed for this article.